 One of the best practices for when it comes to approaching template-thinking is to keep in mind the technology and let it inspire you.
 It is important to note, not to design for the technology as a gimmick, but rather understand the possibilities and make clever use of that freedom where it can propel your output and increase the template’s effectiveness.

-A good example of this would be not only to use different copy in different languages, but also creating dynamic scenes, different shots, and even dynamic designs that can adapt to context.
-In principle, the more dynamic elements you have, the more possible iterations your template can create.
+A good example of this would be not only to use different copy in different languages, but also creating dynamic scenes, different shots and even dynamic designs that can adapt to context.
+In principle, the more dynamic or swappable elements you have, the more possible iterations your template can create.

-What are some of the challenges in putting creative concepts into dynamic templates that are still visually stunning?
+What are some of the challenges to do with putting creative concepts into dynamic templates?

 When the design process is done and the stakeholders have approved it, the next challenge is to actually build the dynamic template exactly like it was envisioned.

-However, having the initial design as a reference is of great importance so you can now focus on the technical realization and not have to think about making any more design decisions.
+However, having the initial design as a reference is of great importance so you can now focus on the technical realisation and not have to think about making any more design decisions.

 (Tip: It is always easier to come up with solutions to technical challenges when you know what the intention of the template is.)